-Although sales promotion is probably the primary purpose for all eCommerce sites at the end of the year, there are other goals you might set to boost your product and services.
+Although sales promotion is probably the primary purpose of all eCommerce sites at the end of the year, there are other goals you might set to boost your product and services.

 Before you create your marketing campaign, you need to decide what you want to achieve and the results you want to get at the end of it all.
 Here are some broad goals to consider:

 - Develop brand ambassadors/advocates